 London Interbank Offered Rate (LIBOR) is the most widely referenced benchmark interest rate across the globe for derivatives, bonds, loans and other floating rate instruments; however, there is a regulator-led push to transition the market from LIBOR and certain other benchmark rates to alternative risk-free, or nearly risk-free, rates that are based on actual overnight transactions.
-In addition to the U.S. and U.K., regulators and national central banks internationally, including the Bank of Canada (BoC), have warned the market they will need to be prepared for certain benchmark rates (including most tenors of LIBOR) to be discontinued at the end of calendar 2021.
+In addition to the U.S. and UK, regulators and national central banks internationally, including the Bank of Canada (BoC), have warned the market they will need to be prepared for certain benchmark rates (including most tenors of LIBOR) to be discontinued at the end of calendar 2021.
+On March 5, 2021, the FCA, the regulator of the ICE Benchmark Administration (IBA) which administers LIBOR, announced the permanent cessation or loss of representativeness of all 35 LIBOR benchmark settings currently published by the IBA.
 Derivatives, floating rate notes, loans and other financial contracts whose terms extend beyond the relevant discontinuation date, and that refer to certain benchmark rates (including LIBOR) as the reference rate, will be impacted.
 As a result, clearing agencies are moving towards new benchmark rates and the Issuer is working with them on the transition.
-For further details, refer to the Critical accounting policies and estimates section in the 2020 Annual Report incorporated by reference in the Base Prospectus.
+For further details, refer to the Critical accounting policies and estimates section in the 2020 Annual Report and Note 2 of the Second Quarter 2021 Unaudited Interim Condensed Consolidated Financial Statements incorporated by reference in the Registration Document.

-(iv) Canadian benchmark rate for qualifying insured mortgages
+(iv) Minimum qualifying rates for insured and uninsured mortgages in Canada